acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 # Multi-step Proofs

-Often a theorem isn't so obvious that in your head, you just realize it's true in a single flash of insight.
+Often a theorem isn't so obvious that you just realize it's true in a single flash of insight.
 Instead, you think about it, and you start to see a sequence of things that follow from the premises.
 Your thought process goes:

 "Given that `my_premise` is true, we know that `first_step` must be true.
 Then we know that `second_step` is true... well, if we have both of those, then we also can conclude `third_step`.
 And that implies `interesting_conclusion`.
 So `my_premise` implies `interesting_conclusion`, nice, that's a cool theorem."

 ## Proof Blocks

-The way you express this in Acorn code is with a proof block on your theorem:
+The way you express this in Acorn is with a theorem statement that has a proof block:

 ```acorn
 theorem cool_theorem {